dward2/BME547/Lectures/intro_to_git.md

 ![empty_repository.png](../Resources/Git/git_concepts_files/empty_repository.png)

 ## Working Copy
-Lets start by adding a file to the folder.
+Lets start by adding a file to the directory.
 For this first file, we are going to create a file using the terminal editor `nano`.
 At the command line, type `nano file1.txt`.
 This will create a new file called `file1.txt`.
 Enter some text into the editor, and then type `ctrl-x` followed by `Y`, and then